Christabel Marshall: Career and relationships

+Marshall converted to ascetic Catholicism in 1912, in Rome, and took the name St John.
+She joined the Catholic Women's Suffrage Society, later known as the St. Joan's International Alliance, in 1913.
+She was arrested for taking part in a deputation to the House of Commons and for setting fire to a letter box.

-Marshall converted to Catholicism in 1912 and took the name St John.
-She, Edith Craig and Clare Atwood were friends with many artists and writers including lesbian novelist Radclyffe Hall, who lived nearby in Rye.
+St John, Edith Craig and Clare Atwood were friends with many artists and writers including lesbian novelist Radclyffe Hall, who lived nearby in Rye.
 As Christopher St John in 1915, she published her autobiographical novel Hungerheart, which she had started in 1899, and which she based on her relationship with Edith Craig and her own involvement in the women's suffrage movement.
+It had the subtitle "story of the soul" and explored her sexuality and spiritualism.

-St John was contracted by Ellen Terry to assist on various publications.
+St John was also contracted by Ellen Terry to assist on various publications.
 After Terry's death in 1928, St John published the Shaw–Terry Correspondence (1931) and Terry's Four Lectures on Shakespeare (1932).
 St John and Craig revised and edited Terry's Memoirs (1933).
-After Edith Craig's death in 1947, St John and Atwood helped to keep the Ellen Terry Memorial Museum in operation.
+After Craig's death in 1947, St John and Atwood helped to keep the Ellen Terry Memorial Museum in operation.
 Some of St John's papers have survived in the National Trust's Ellen Terry and Edith Craig Archive.

+Death

 Marshall died from pneumonia connected with heart disease at Tenterden in 1960.
 Marshall and Atwood are buried alongside each other at St John the Baptist's Church, Small Hythe.
-Craig's ashes were supposed to be buried there as well, but at the time of Marshall and Atwood's deaths, the ashes got lost and a memorial was placed in the cemetery instead.
+Craig's ashes were supposed to be buried there as well, but at the time of Marshall and Atwood's deaths, the ashes were lost and a memorial was placed in the cemetery instead.